-The interconnection studies were conducted to ensure that both the ISO Grid and SCE Distribution System comply with the applicable planning and reliability standards.
-Refer to the Area Report for additional details of the applicable reliability standards, study criteria, and methodology pertaining to the ISO grid.
-For additional details pertaining to SCE's distribution system, refer to the Distribution Assessment Report (Attachment 8).
+The generator interconnection studies were conducted to ensure the ISO Grid follows the North American Electric Reliability Corporation ("NERC") reliability standards, WECC regional criteria, and the ISO planning standards.
+Refer to Section C of the Area Report for details of the applicable reliability standards, study criteria, and methodology.
+In addition, the Subtransmission Assessment was performed in compliance with SCE's Subtransmission Planning Criteria and Guidelines.

-SCE Short Circuit Duty Study Methodology
+• SCE Short Circuit Duty Study Methodology

-All bus locations where the Phase II projects increased the Short Circuit Duty ("SCD") by 0.1 kA or more and where duty was found to be in excess of 60% of the minimum breaker nameplate rating are listed in the Area Report (Appendix H).
+All bus locations where the Phase II projects increased the Short Circuit Duty ("SCD") by 0.1 kA or more and where duty was found to be in excess of 60% of the minimum breaker nameplate rating are listed in the Area Report (Appendix H) and applicable Subtransmission Assessment Report (Attachment 7).
 These values have been used to determine if any SCE equipment is overstressed and associated mitigation.
+Similarly, this information is also utilized to identify any SCE-owned substations that may require a ground grid study.